wrakky/blarg.co.uk/_drafts/testing-react-props-changes.md

 describe('Testing props change', () => {

-  it('should update the text', () => {
+  it('should update the div text when the text prop is changed', () => {

     let container, instance, div, divDOM;

-    // render an instance of the TestComponent inside a container [container, instance] = render(TestComponent, { text: 'original text' });
+    // render an instance of the TestComponent inside a container and set the default props [container, instance] = render(TestComponent, { text: 'original text' });

-    // find the rendered div
-    div = TestUtils.findRenderedDOMComponentWithTag(instance, 'div');
+    // find the rendered div inside instance div = TestUtils.findRenderedDOMComponentWithTag(instance, 'div');
     divDOM = React.findDOMNode(div);

     // the div text should be the same as the text prop expect(divDOM.textContent).toBe('original text');

-    // update the props
+    // update the state of the container
-    // setProps is asynchronous so any tests after calling it should be within a callback
+    // this will trigger a re-render on the container which will then pass down
-    // to be certain the changes have been processed container.setState({
+    // the updated state to the instance as it's new props container.setState({
       text: 'new text'
     }, () => {